-Settlor: The Settlor is the person that creates a trust or puts assets, like money or property, into a trust.
+Settlor: The Settlor is the person that creates a trust or puts assets, like money or property, into one.
 In other states, this person may be referred to as a Grantor or Trustor.

 Trustee: The Trustee is the person picked by the Settlor to hold the assets and manage, account for, and distribute based on what the Settlor has outlined in the trust document.
 The Trustee is a fiduciary, meaning that they owe certain obligations to the Settlor and Beneficiary.

 Beneficiary: A Beneficiary is the person who has an interest in the trust, either presently or at some point in time in the future.
-A Beneficiary is named by the Settlor as the person to receive benefits under the Trust.
+A Beneficiary is named by the Settlor as the person to receive benefits.

 There are many different types of trusts in estate planning that provide various benefits to an estate plan, depending on what the overall goal is of the Settlor.
 The two most common types of trusts we see in estate planning are testamentary trusts and living trusts.

 A Testamentary Trust is a trust that is created as part of a person’s Last Will and Testament.
-The Testamentary Trust terms are set out by the Settlor in their Will, but the Testamentary Trust does not exist until after the Settlor passes away.
+The terms are set out by the Settlor in their Will, but the Testamentary Trust does not exist until after the Settlor passes away.
 Once the person dies, their Personal Representative sets up the Testamentary Trust based on the information provided in the Will.
-The Testamentary Trust then holds the assets, managed by a Trustee, for the benefit of beneficiaries identified by the Settlor.
-A probate proceeding is required with a Testamentary Trust in order for the Trust to be established by the Personal Representative.
+It then holds the assets, managed by a Trustee, for the benefit of beneficiaries identified by the Settlor.
+A probate proceeding is required in order for the Trust to be established by the Personal Representative.
 A Personal Representative is appointed under a Will to administer the deceased person’s estate.
 The probate proceeding allows for the transfer of the deceased person’s estate assets into the Trust.
-You can also pay other assets, like life insurance proceeds, to a testamentary trust.
+You can also pay other assets, like life insurance proceeds, to a Testamentary Trust.

 In an age of myriad family dynamics, a Trust can also allow for distribution to multiple beneficiaries in all sorts of different ways.
 For example, if a Settlor has remarried and wants to make sure to provide assets for a surviving spouse as well children from the first marriage.
 Or maybe a Settlor wants to make sure grandchildren have graduated distributions for college.
 The possibilities are endless.